RoryQo/Research-Reproduction_Causal-Effect-of-Government-Transfers-and-Government-Support/README.md

 ### Step 4: Visualizing Results

 1. **Graph Political Support During Program (Firgure 3.)**
-   - Political support is graphed for both the treatment and control groups over time.
-This provides a visual representation of the parallel trends assumption (i.e., the assumption that, in the absence of the treatment, the treatment and control groups would have followed similar trends in political support).
+   - The figure reports the average support for the current government (compared to the previous government) as a function of the standardized score.
+The fitted plots are linear best-fits on each side of the eligibility threshold from the follow up survey in 2007.

 <p align="center">
   <img src="https://github.com/RoryQo/Research-Reproduction_Causal-Effect-of-Government-Transfers-and-Government-Support/raw/main/Figures/Fig3.jpg" width="450px">
 </p>

 2. **Graph Political Support After Program (Figure 4.)**
-   - A scatterplot is generated to explore how income levels interact with political support, providing insight into how income might moderate the effect of the PANES transfer on political support.
+   - The figure reports the average support for the current government (compared to the previous government) as a function of the standardized score.
+The fitted plots are linear best-fits on each side of the eligibility threshold from the follow-up survey in 2008.

 <p align="center">
   <img src="https://github.com/RoryQo/Research-Reproduction_Causal-Effect-of-Government-Transfers-and-Government-Support/raw/main/Figures/Fig4.jpg" width="450px">